 "Erik Anstine’s likeable, common-sensical Leporello and fine comic timing occasionally even threaten to upstage his master."

 Praised for the beauty of his voice and the vitality of his performances, American basso Erik Anstine is making a name for himself on opera and concert stages in North America and Europe.
-In the current season, Mr. Anstine sings Leporello in Don Giovanni with the San Francisco Opera and performs the Bonze in Madama Butterfly with Palm Beach Opera.
-Last season, he returned to the Salzburger Festspiele to perform both Antonio in Le nozze di Figaro and Oste/Sergente in Manon Lescaut, the latter being recorded by Deutsche Grammophon.
+In the current season, Mr. Anstine sings Leporello in Don Giovanni with the Edmonton Opera.
+In June of 2017, Erik Anstine made his San Francisco Opera debut as Leporello in an all-star cast including Ildebrando D'Arcangelo in the title role, and Ana Maria Martinez as Donna Elvira.
+In 2016 he returned to the Salzburger Festspiele to perform both Antonio in Le nozze di Figaro and Oste/Sergente in Manon Lescaut, the latter being recorded by Deutsche Grammophon.

 Previous seasons saw debuts with Salzburg and Hamburg, as well as performing Leporello in Don Giovanni with Seattle Opera.
 Mr. Anstine recently completed his four-year tenure with the ensemble of Opernhaus Zürich, during which he has performed roles such as Colline in La Bohéme, Bartolo in Le nozze di Figaro, Biterolf in Tannhäuser, Zweiter Soldat in Salome, Anfisa in the premiere of Eötvös’ Drei Schwestern, and Zweiter Geharnischter in Die Zauberflöte.